adnguyen/Notebooks_and_Protocols/2018_notebook.md

 GRagland's thoughts on correcting for error in the estimates of a parameters that come out of a NLS.
 A bayesian model could account for that error.
 (From what I'm perusing, it is similar to a metaanalysis).
 His stance is that correcting for error is probably the better way to go.

 ------

 <div id='id-section58'/>

-### Page 58:
+### Page 58:  2018-05-29.
+Set of tasks for HChu

+List of tasks for Hchu

+1. European cornborer rearing (trained by Qinwen) and writing up protocols (through Rmarkdown)
+2. Contribute to the Rhagoletis project:
+	* Checking eclosions, deaths
+	* Transferring entrainment samples to free run
+	* documenting this in master spreadsheet and in notebook
+3. Maintaining personal notebook
+	* to do lists
+	* reading papers
+	* experimental notes
+	* seminar notes
+	* etc

+We still need to discuss projects with Dan.
+Potential projects.

+1. ECB: THe timing of protein protein interactions underlying seasonal changes in diapause
+2. Proteome stability project: What are the timing of events for proteostasis
+3. Rhagoletis data mining: What are the consequences of diapause depth for overwinter survival?

 ------